 Jill is the Founder, President, and Chief Creative Officer of BSTRO.
-She is a champion of ideas, building BSTRO to be where talented, engaged people come together to share strategies, insights, and stories.
+She champions ideas, building BSTRO where talented, engaged people share strategies, insights, and stories.

 Since she started the agency in 2004, BSTRO has become a market-leading digital agency known for developing engaging campaigns that create deeper connections between people and brands with a client roster that includes global consumer brands, leading health and educational institutions, and innovative non-profit, arts, and cultural organizations.

 Melinda replied when asked about Jill, “Jill is smart and driven.
 She is a visionary and a burst of energy.
 She has built her company on a foundation of great people and talent.
 I love that Jill is willing to push out of her comfort zone to do what is needed to take her business to the next step.“

 Recently, we had a chance to sit down with Jill…